MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/data-move-faq.md

  **Q. What if I want to move my data in order to get better network performance?**

 Being close to an Office 365 datacenter is not a guarantee for a better networking performance.
 There are many factors and components that impact the network performance between the end user and the Office 365 service.
-For more information about this and performance tuning see [Network planning and performance turning for Office 365](https://support.office.com/en-us/article/Network-planning-and-performance-tuning-for-Office-365-e5f1228c-da3c-4654-bf16-d163daee8848)
+For more information about this and performance tuning see [Network planning and performance tuning for Office 365](network-planning-and-performance.md).

  **Q. Do all the services move their data on the same day?**